 , and so on

-My work examines the design of existing forms of representation—programming languages, visualizations, notations, interfaces, natural languages, translations, images, and modalities—applied to the invention of new forms of representation for thinking and creating.
+My work examines the design of existing forms of representation—such as programming languages, visualizations, notations, interfaces, natural languages, and images—applied to the invention of new forms of representation for thinking and creating.

-I'm a PhD candidate in computer science at Carnegie Mellon University, and have been affiliated with Princeton University, Distill
+I'm a PhD candidate in 💻✨ at Carnegie Mellon University, and have been affiliated with Princeton University, Distill

 (at Google Brain), MIT CSAIL, and the Recurse Center